paul-paliychuk/me/content/resume.md

 >
 > Where? -> `Toronto, Canada`
 >
-> Stack? -> `Typescript, React, Kotlin, Flutter, Nest.js, Svelte, Go, Rust, GKE`
+> Stack? -> `Typescript, React, Kotlin, Flutter, Nest.js, Svelte, Go`

 #### What IS the gist? -> ⬇️
 Building a better hospitality industry with an amazing team of people.